syamfarh/tp/docs/DeveloperGuide.md

 ## **Appendix G: Future Implementations**

 * Contacts list are only allowed to be sorted in ascending order for NAME and APPOINTMENT_DATE prefix only.
 We plan to allow users to sort by descending order in the future as well.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 We plan to allow tags to be added of the existing tags or remove the tags individually.

 ## **Appendix H: Effort**